Sole’s SB900 and Schwinn’s IC4 are two of the best spin bikes $1000 will get ya – there, I said it.

 The IC4 also comes with a small console, but it’s more brightly lit for easier viewing.

-And the IC4 is bluetooth compatible, making it a better choice if you’re interested in following fitness streaming apps.
+And the IC4 is also bluetooth compatible, making it a good choice if you’re interested in following fitness streaming apps.

 The built-in tablet holder makes for convenient viewing and there’s even a USB charging port to keep your tablet running during workouts.